NTN-hacker/Project-Disaster-Response-Pipelines/README.md

 	│   └── process_data.py # ETL pipeline
 	├── models
 	│   └── train_classifier.py # ML pipeline
 	│    └── classifier.pkl # Saved model.
 Please run the ML pipeline workplace to create this file.
+(This file over than 25MB so I can not upload here)

 ## Instruction: